syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaps/ShapeType.md

 ### Map point position

-The position of the map points can be customized using the [`MapPointHorizontalAlignment`] and [`MapPointVerticalAlignment`] property of shape file layer.
-These properties allow us to vary the position as Near, Far and Center by considering the provided latitude ,longitude and the map point icon size.
+The position of the map points can be customized using the [`MapPointHorizontalAlignment`] and [`MapPointVerticalAlignment`] properties of shape file layer.
+These properties allow to vary the position to Near, Far, and Center by considering the provided latitude, longitude, and the map point icon size.

 {% tabs %}